-This research program led by Dr. Lianne Schmaal aims to understand the neurobiological mechanisms underlying the development and course of depression and suicidal behaviours.
+This research program led by A/Prof. Lianne Schmaal aims to understand the neurobiological mechanisms underlying the development and course of depression and suicidal behaviours.

 A key focus of this research program is addressing the key issues of heterogeneity and poor predictive ability in youth depression and suicidal behaviours by defining profiles or concepts of youth mental illness that are grounded in underlying biological mechanisms, as well as by developing prediction algorithms for disease onset/progression, treatment response and suicide attempts.
 This research integrates clinical, psychosocial, neurobiological and genetic data through computational modeling and machine learning methods.

 Current projects include:

 Led by A/Prof. Schmaal, the ENIGMA MDD consortium is a collaboration between over 30 research institutes from 14 different countries worldwide that share neuroimaging data from over 3,200 people with MDD and 8,000 healthy individuals.
 ENIGMA MDD aims to combine datasets in order to increase statistical power to further elucidate brain alterations associated with depression at different stages of life and different stages of disease (http://enigma.ini.usc.edu/ongoing/enigma-mdd-working-group/).

 An example of a current project is a project that aims to identify subtypes of depression based on brain structural alterations.

 MQ Help Overcome and Prevent the Emergence of Suicide (HOPES)